BiologicalRecordsCentre/STRIDER/README.md

-The functions all follow this basic schema whereby all the objects from the previous stage are arguments in the subsequent functions, whether or not they are actually used in the function:
+The functions all follow this basic schema whereby all the objects from the previous stage are arguments in the subsequent functions, whether or not they are actually used in the calculations within the function:

 - `state_env    <- sim_state_env_______(background)`
 - `state_target <- sim_state_target____(background, state_env, ...)`